albertkun/211A-ASIAAM-191A/Week_01/readme.md

 ### Introducing the course, GIS, data, and ethics
 Charting the course for the class and how it relates to GIS, data, and ethics.

-Note: Slides will be made available after the lecture.

 [Lecture 1 Slides](./Materials/AA191_SU_W1_Lecture_1.pdf
 )